percona/pmm-doc/docs/how-to/extend-metrics.md

 ![!image](../_images/node-exporter.textfile-collector.1.png)

 Exporter parse all files in that directories matching the glob *.prom using the text format.

+## Examples of shell commands for custom metrics

 To statically set roles for a machine using labels: